 - Track your carbs, fat and protein using a food tracking app like MyFitnessPal and My Macros+.

 - Set goals based on fat and carb intake instead of worrying about calories.
 Eat until you’re full, and listen to your body.

 Keto Diet Benefits

-Excess fat is closely linked to type 2 diabetes, pre diabetes and metabolic syndrome.
-Diabetes is characterized by changes in metabolism, high blood sugar and impaired insulin function.
-Since Keto diet helps you to lose weight fast, so it’s great for people with diabetes.
+Excess fat is closely linked to type 2 diabetes, pre-diabetes, and metabolic syndrome.
+Diabetes is characterized by changes in metabolism, high blood sugar, and impaired insulin function.
+Since the Keto diet helps you to lose weight fast, so it’s great for people with diabetes.

 The diet is currently being used to treat several types of cancer and slow tumor growth.

 Research has shown that the keto diet can cause massive reductions in seizures in epileptic children.

 Polycystic ovary syndrome

 Keto diet can help reduce insulin levels, which may play a key role in polycystic ovary syndrome.